-As a financial planner I get this question asked to me all the time.
+As a financial planner, I get this question asked me all the time.

-Instead of boring you with my response, I thought it would be fun to hear it from someone who has literally wrote the book on the subject.
+Instead of boring you with my response, I thought it would be fun to hear it from someone who has literally written the book on the subject.

 Todd has an interesting story since he was able to retire at 35 and has been living on his assets ever since.

 Since then he has become a financial coach where he teaches people what he’s been able to learn from his experience.

 Table of Contents

 Todd is one smart cookie and I know you’re going to love this discussion.